Cliff Holman

-Cliff Holman (born James Clifton Holman, Jr. June 29, 1929 in Mobile, Alabama; died September 8, 2008 in Albertville, Alabama), best known as "Cousin Cliff," was a well-known television personality in the Birmingham, Alabama market.
+Cliff Holman (born James Clifton Holman Jr., June 29, 1929, in Mobile, Alabama – September 8, 2008, in Albertville, Alabama), best known as "Cousin Cliff," was a well-known television personality in the Birmingham, Alabama, market.
 As Cousin Cliff, he hosted a variety of children's shows, with the longest-running version shown daily on WABT, later WAPI.

 Early life

 Holman was born in Mobile, but his family soon moved to Birmingham.
 He attended Woodlawn High School, and began performing the magic act that would eventually lead him to television.

 Before entering television (and briefly while he was on TV as well), Holman worked in a creamery and ran his own grocery.